 Since March 2020, many couples planning their wedding have either postponed their wedding, or changed the scale of their wedding, or have decided to plough ahead and get married in line with the COVID restrictions in place at the time.
-The risk of people infecting each other – including those not present at the wedding – is real and awful.
-No one – including wedding professionals – should be putting any pressure on any couple re ‘fixing’ a date and sticking to it.
-Rather, it’s more helpful to assist those couples make a decision that works for them, in setting or re-setting a wedding date.
+The risk of people infecting each other – including those not present at the wedding – has been real and awful.
+Now, as the restrictions in Victoria have been re-introduced after almost three months with no new COVID cases, wedding professionals, including celebrants, must adhere to the new public health directions of the Chief Health Officer.
+These new restrictions apply from 11:59 pm Thursday 10 June 2021.

 Do you need help to postpone your wedding in Melbourne?